firebase/firebase-js-sdk/.changeset/wet-queens-tell.md

 "@firebase/firestore": patch
 ---

-use `constructor.name` for Object name
+use `constructor.name` for Object type